g3w-suite/g3w-suite-documentation/g3wsuite_administration.md

    * The eye icon allows you to know the ID associated with the layer at the project level, this ID will be useful for creating parameterized URLs
  * **Name:** name of the layer (file or DB table)
  * ![](images/manual/icon_layertype.png) **Type:** illustrates the type of data (WMS, PostGis, SpatiaLite, GDAL / OGR ...)
+ * **Embedded:** If the layer comes from an embedded project, the cell displays the name of the embedded project.
+Clicking the link takes you to the project management page.
  * **WMS external:** to speed up loading, the WMS layers present in a QGIS project are managed directly by Django and not by QGIS-Server.
      * In case of non-external WMS, the service is managed by Django and this eliminates cross-domain problems but the only managed GetFeatureInfo response type is GML.
      * The external WMS option allows obtaining a response to the query (GetFeatureInfo) even if the response is not in GML but also in HTML or text/plain format.